ow2-proactive/catalog-client/docs/CatalogObjectGrantControllerApi.md

  - **Content-Type**: application/json
  - **Accept**: */*

-<a name="deleteCatalogObjectGrantUsingDELETE"></a>
+<a name="createCatalogObjectGrantForAUserUsingPOST"></a>
-# **deleteCatalogObjectGrantUsingDELETE**
+# **createCatalogObjectGrantForAUserUsingPOST**
-> CatalogObjectGrantMetadata deleteCatalogObjectGrantUsingDELETE(sessionID, bucketName, catalogObjectName, currentUser, username, userGroup)
+> CatalogObjectGrantMetadata createCatalogObjectGrantForAUserUsingPOST(sessionID, bucketName, catalogObjectName, accessType, username)

-Delete a username grant or a user group grant access for a catalog object
+Create a new user grant for a catalog object

 ### Example
 ```java